Cloud-SPAN/genomics03-using-the-command-line/_episodes/03-redirection.md

 - "`command >> file` redirects a command's output to a file without overwriting the existing contents of the file."
 - "`command_1 | command_2` redirects the output of the first command as input to the second command."
 - "`for` loops are used for iteration."
-- "`basename` gets rid of repetitive parts of names."
 ---

 ## Searching files